 How To Get Financial Aid

 There are several types of financial aid or money to help pay for college.
 Grants, work-study, loans, and scholarships are all types of financial aid.
 The first step in how to get financial aid is to apply.
 Most grants and scholarships do not have to be paid back.
 You must qualify for them to earn but then they are basically, “free money.”
-Work study require work to get paid and loans will need to be paid back.
-Therefore it is very important to understand the different types of financial aid available.
+Work study will require work and you will need to pay back loans.
+Therefore, it is very important to understand the different types of financial aid available.

 There are several kinds of scholarships available.
 The key is to apply early, no later than the summer before your child’s senior year of high school.
 While applying for scholarships, your teen may want to find a summer job to ease the financial burden of college tuition.